Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Conclusion

-\paragraph{3D Priors} For each packet, all camera poses and corresponding C-maps are transformed from world coordinates into the coordinate system of the first target camera.
-Before computing Plücker ray embeddings, we normalize the camera poses.
-This step is essential because the cross-product term $\mathbf{o} \times \mathbf{d}$ is not scale-invariant, as it depends on the magnitude of $\mathbf{o}$.
-Furthermore, camera poses derived from Structure-from-Motion (SfM) often exhibit scale variations across different scenes or datasets.
-To address this issue, we normalize camera positions during both training and inference.
-Specifically, we scale the camera positions such that the maximum pairwise distance among all selected cameras within a training sample is set to unity.
-This normalization mitigates scale inconsistencies and promotes stable training across diverse scenes.
+\paragraph{3D Priors.} For each packet containing reference and target frames, camera poses and their corresponding C-maps are transformed from world coordinates into the coordinate frame of the first target camera.
+Prior to computing Plücker ray embeddings, we normalize the camera poses.
+This is essential because the cross-product term $\mathbf{o} \times \mathbf{d}$ is not scale-invariant, as it directly depends on the magnitude of $\mathbf{o}$.
+Moreover, camera poses estimated by Structure-from-Motion (SfM) often exhibit scale inconsistencies across scenes and datasets.

-Camera poses and C-maps provide complementary 3D priors that guide the diffusion process. \Cref{fig:c_maps_dl3dv} and \Cref{fig:c_maps_paralane} illustrate visual examples of rendered RGB and C-maps from 3DGS.
+To address these issues, we normalize all camera positions during both training and inference.
+Specifically, the positions are scaled such that the maximum pairwise distance among cameras within a packet is equal to unity.
+This normalization alleviates scale ambiguity, stabilizes training, and ensures consistent behavior across diverse scene configurations.